euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 Numpy histograms
 ----------------

-The naive formulation in :ref:`naive` can be re-written using histograms.
+The naive formulation in section :ref:`naive` can be re-written using histograms.
 The *mean* call can be replaced with the ratio of the sum of all values divided by the number of contributing pixels:

 .. code-block:: python